Ben-tech254/Student_habits_vs_performance_dataset_analysis/README.md

 Students should spend less than 2.5 hours on social media per day.
 Students should be provided with foods of fair quality.
 Students should exercise at least 3 times per week.
-Students aged above 20 years should seek help from mental health counselors who will help them manage their mental health.
+Students aged above 20 years should seek help from mental health counselors who will help them manage their mental health..